 1. Elevate and coordinate public input: Fragmented and duplicative bodies dilute each other's impact.
-Instead of spreading voices across 152 bodies that don't always coordinate effectively, the Task Force recommends retaining 85 bodies with well-defined scopes that will act as more robust and influential venues for public participation.
+Instead of spreading voices across 152 bodies that don't always coordinate effectively, the Task Force recommends retaining 87 bodies with well-defined scopes that will act as more robust and influential venues for public participation.
 2. Make government easier to understand: A sprawling commission system can make government opaque and inaccessible to many, especially those who don't regularly engage with City Hall.
 Streamlining helps residents more easily identify how to engage with their government.
 3. Use public resources efficiently and responsibly: Fewer bodies mean less duplication of effort.
 City staff can focus their time and resources more effectively, reducing the need to present the same information to multiple commissions and minimizing administrative overhead.

-Keep 85 Active and Effective Bodies
+Keep 86 Active and Effective or Legally Required Bodies

-Through a comprehensive review of each body, the Task Force identified 85 that actively contribute valuable advice, governance, and oversight to improve the administration of City government.
+Through a comprehensive review of each body, the Task Force identified 86 that actively contribute valuable advice, governance, and oversight to improve the administration of City government, or serve some legally required purpose.
 These bodies should be retained and, in many cases, should assume the functions of overlapping or related bodies recommended for elimination.
 Two of these bodies should be kept and restructured as subcommittees of other bodies.
-In one instance, the Task Force recommends fully consolidating two bodies into a newly formed entity.